-If awarded, ninety-seven additional Permanent Supportive Housing (PSH) units will be created through two PSH projects.
+If awarded, eighty additional Permanent Supportive Housing (PSH) units- check this number- is it pre or post funding reductions? will be created through two PSH projects.
 These projects will provide intensive case management programs, with one providing a new model of Enhanced Case Management (ECM) as defined by Cal-AIM.
 These units will be filled through the CoC's Coordinated Entry System (CES).
 Persons with the longest histories of homelessness, many of whom have been unsheltered for years, are a community priority population under CES.
 Finally, PSH program staff from both programs will undergo significant Diversity, Equity, and Inclusion (DEI) training and are trained to help create an equitable, inclusive, and diverse environment for participants and staff.
 Both programs are required to provide meaningful opportunities to inform program implementation and operations and one program committed to hiring staff with lived experience with mental health challenges, substance use disorders, and homelessness.